Redocly/redoc/README.md

 * `generatedPayloadSamplesMaxDepth` - set the maximum render depth for JSON payload samples (responses and request body).
 The default value is `10`.
 * `maxDisplayedEnumValues` - display only specified number of enum values. hide rest values under spoiler.
 * `hideDownloadButton` - do not show "Download" spec button. **THIS DOESN'T MAKE YOUR SPEC PRIVATE**, it just hides the button.
-* `downloadFileName` - set a custom file name for the downloaded API definition file.
-The file is always in JSON format regardless of the file extension you set with this option.
-The default file name is `openapi.json`. **This option is supported only in redoc-cli**.
 * `hideHostname` - if set, the protocol and hostname is not shown in the operation definition.
 * `hideLoading` - do not show loading animation.
 Useful for small docs.
 * `hideFab` - do not show FAB in mobile view.
 Useful for implementing a custom floating action button.